 Action planning is creating a detailed roadmap outlining steps to achieve specific goals.
 Action planning gives employees a clear plan to follow, enhancing accountability and focus.
 Action planning translates goals and skills into actionable steps.
 Teams with clear action plans see an improvement in project completion rates.
 Action planning builds trust and motivation by clarifying expectations and responsibilities.

-A study by Evers, W. J. G., Brouwers, A., & Tomic, W. (2006) titled “A quasi-experimental study on management coaching effectiveness” showed that coaching was significantly more effective when coaches had a structured action plan.
+A study by Evers, W. J. G., Brouwers, A., & Tomic, W. in 2006 titled “A quasi-experimental study on management coaching effectiveness” showed that coaching was significantly more effective when coaches had a structured action plan.
 The researchers found that action planning helped clients in management roles apply new strategies and concepts directly to work, leading to improved performance.
 Conversely, vague or overly complicated plans lead to confusion.
 Chaos, in contrast, undermines productivity and morale.
 After establishing action plans, the next thing to focus on is “Celebrating Successes” to acknowledge achievements along the way.

 9. Celebrating Successes